Article

 The opportunity around active investing was highlighted earlier this summer when Macron announced snap elections in France.
 On the European Equities desk, we successfully traded around the election news – either by adjusting existing positions or initiating new ones during periods of significant share price weakness.

-However, France is now approaching another key turning point with the appointment of Michel Barnier as new Prime Minister.
-Barnier is a member of right-wing party Les Républicains.
+However, France is now approaching another key turning point with the appointment of Michel Barnier as the new Prime Minister.
+Barnier is a member of centrist/right-wing party Les Républicains.
 He has held several ministerial posts including Minister of European Affairs (1995-1997) and Foreign Affairs (2004-2005) under Presidents François Mitterrand, Jacques Chirac and Nicolas Sarkozy.

 He has extensive government experience and is considered a clever negotiator and most notably was also the EU’s chief Brexit negotiator.
 His appointment marks the end of nearly two months of governance by a caretaker administration.
 The resolution of this political uncertainty, particularly with a centrist figure, is likely to reassure markets and provide long-term stability for investors.